alexcayla/alexcayla.github.io/_projects/_leprodcast.md

 ---

 ## The project
 prod. is a podcast on digital product development.
-It was founded on the idea that *how* a product was made was as interesting (if not more), than the idea behind them.
+It was founded on the idea that *how* a product was made was as interesting (if not more), than the business they were part of.

 In short, that makers